Alligator/talkbox/README.md

 The second argument to the plugin is a [discord.js message object](https://discord.js.org/#/docs/main/stable/class/Message).
 From this you can get to the channel the message came from, the author, or the discord client itself.
 It's useful if you want to send multiple messages like above.

 ### interval commands
 You can also create interval commands, which are run by talkbox on a timer.
-These get passed the discord client object.
+These get passed the [discord.js client object](https://discord.js.org/#/docs/main/stable/class/Client).

 ```js
 function heartbeat(client) {